rmalik95/wedding-web/README.md

 - `WISHES_FROM_EMAIL`

 The endpoint sends the styled HTML email and the complete postcard PDF attachment.
 Local Vite preview does not provide the Cloudflare Pages endpoint.

+## Deployment security

+`public/_headers` supplies the Cloudflare Pages Content Security Policy and browser security headers.
+Do not weaken the CSP with `unsafe-inline` or `unsafe-eval` without a documented, tested need.

+HSTS is intentionally not configured in the repository yet.
+After the production custom domain serves a valid HTTPS certificate and its subdomain policy has been confirmed, enable it in Cloudflare with a staged `max-age`, then consider `includeSubDomains` only if every subdomain is HTTPS-ready.

 ## Project structure